Symplectic/vivo-harvester-v2/README.md

 Typically you will want to schedule runs of elementsfetch.sh using cron.
 Typically we would reccomend running a differential update once a day.
 If you are connecting to an Elements API using an Elements API Endpoint Specifictaion prior to v5.5 we reccomend running a full re-harvest (--full) fairly regularly (e.g. once a fortnight).
 If your API is using an endpoint specification > v5.5 then technically you should not need to run a full re-harvest, but nonetheless we would reccomend doing so periodically (e.g. once every couple of months).

+## Performance Considerations

+### Disk IO

+The Harvester can be disk intensive.
+The disk is constantly been read from and written to during many operations:

+* Harvesting raw data.
+* Writing translated data.
+* Populating temporary triple store.
+* Writing Change sets and fragments.

+This is particularly true during loading of the temporary triple store where, for a typically sized institution, several gigabytes of data can be being read from the cache of translated triples and loaded into the on disk TDB triple store.
+As this process has to be performed every time the harvester is run (even on a delta update) disk IO is critical to the overal performance of the harvester.
+Therefore we very strongly reccomend that you use SSD based storage.

+### Memory

+The harvester can also be very memory intensive, this is particularly true during the diff operation where the current temporary triple store is compared to the equivalent temporary store from the previous run.
+This process can result in both copies of the triple store being loaded into ram.
+To accomodate this the default elementsfetch.sh script ensures that the Java Virtual Machine (JVM) being used to run the process has access to up to 10 gigabytes of ram.

+If your datasets ends up being significantly larger than 5gb you may end up with poor performance (paging) or crashes during the diff operation (e.g. taking longer than 5-10 minutes).
+If you experience issues of this nature then you may need to increase the amount of RAM assigned to the JVM for the FetchAndTranslate operation.
+Similarly if your dataset is much smaller than 5Gb you may be able to reduce the amount of RAM being assigned to the JVM.

 ## Acknowledgements